acronis/ui-component-library/packages/documentation/components/button/button.doc.md

 ## Button types

 By default `<acv-button>` renders a `<button>` element.
-You can change the type of the button by setting the `buttonType` prop.
+You can change the variant of the button by setting the `variant` prop.
 Also, you can render a `<a>` element by setting the `href` prop.
 You may generate router-links by setting the `to` prop.

 :::tip
-Type prop is only available when the button is rendered as a `<button>` element.
+Variant prop is only available when the button is rendered as a `<button>` element.
 It is ignored when either _href_ or _to_ props are set.
 :::